PringleCPP/Wisp-Terraria-Crossplay-Server/README.md

 A: Go to your command prompt and type in "ipconfig" then your IPv4 should be the IP of the server.

-# How To Use
+# How To Downgrade Your Terraria Client
-1. You will need 1.4.0.5 terraria, you can get this by downloading Depot [Downloader](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbWRKbU9JVlRQOEVfM0ZpZnlRNkg0SkhQMy1zQXxBQ3Jtc0tuRHdwUURTbC15cEluRWc0R0dYdTFjZmFTcWxvU0ptSnB6amVTRnBORFd0TDdhSWxKRjMxazBWa28wS3dROHY2R296b1pFSGs3cE9Ea1VSOXQ5R08tSEtCckc1UVd6bnB4LTFHaUIyOFZXZkJfRkMzcw&q=https%3A%2F%2Fgithub.com%2FSteamRE%2FDepotDownloader%2Freleases%2Ftag%2FDepotDownloader_2.3.6)
+1. You will need 1.4.0.5 terraria, you can get this by downloading our modified [Depot Downloader]() and extracting the file, then run the `GET-1.4.0.5.BAT` file like you would an EXE.

+2. Go to `Depots` then to `105601` and lastly `5683958`.
+Now you have 1.4.0.5 terraria and you will still have your new terraria installed.

+# How To Use The Server
+1. Simply download the zip from our releases and run the `run-server.bat` file.